 Each student in the program has been assigned an academic advisor.
 This assignment continues until the student graduates or leaves the program.
 There may also be a change in the assigned faculty advisor if the advisor leaves the program.
-You may request a change in faculty advisor with the Department Head.

 You will meet with your faculty advisor at least one time per semester for input related to fieldwork site choices, semester goals, and/or reflection on student progress and professional behaviors.
 You will be informed of the focus of the meeting ahead of time.